hide27k/uwnet/hw2.md

 This will create the file `hw2.tar.gz` in your directory with all the code you need to submit.
 The command will check to see that your files have changed relative to the version stored in the `git` repository.
 If it hasn't changed, figure out why, maybe you need to download your ipynb from google?

-Submit `submit.tar.gz` in the file upload field for Homework 2 on Canvas.
+Submit `hw2.tar.gz` in the file upload field for Homework 2 on Canvas.